 The festival we attended for three days in Shiraz in 2011 had dozens of handicraft stands where I met and chatted with participants from many cultures including Bandari, Lori, Torkamani, and Qashqāi cultures.
 The Qashqāi participants let me know that although a folk dance presentation had been programmed, last minute orders from the Ministry of Culture had cancelled the presentation.
 We were able to sample regional dishes and visit the craft stands, but it wasn’t until a few years later when folk dance presentations became more common in festivals.

-In 2017 I was able to view folk dances in a festival in Sari, Mazandaran and in 2018 on a much larger scale in Tabriz.
+In 2017 I was able to view regional folk dances in a festival in Sari, Mazandaran and in 2018 on a much larger scale in Tabriz.
 At the Tabriz 2018 festival, I viewed several troupes from the provinces of East Azerbaijan, Ilam, Khorasan Razavi, Kohgiluyeh& Boyer Ahmad, Khuzestan, Mazandaran and Qazvin.